• Skip to primary navigation

 The 5 Best Substitutes for Yeast Extract Spread

-Here are the five best substitutes for yeast extract spread that will make your taste buds sing:
+Here are the five best substitutes for yeast extract spread that will make your palate sing - and for recipes where texture matters, consider eggs in meatballs substitution ideas:

 1 - Marmite